 You’re in!
 Now what?

 Keep in mind that most clubs will meet at least once every week for at least an hour, and some will have additional events, projects, or rehearsals, too.
-(Dance groups, for instance, might meet a couple times per week to rehearse.
+(Dance groups, for instance, might meet a couple of times per week to rehearse.
 Or at Spec, you might have to come in one evening for an all-staff meeting and another evening to edit a piece.)

 It’s fine to put your name down for as many groups that you want, but don’t expect to be able to go to every single interest meeting—you won’t have any time left for yourself.
 Those first meetings will be about an hour each, so it would be reasonable to go to five or six of them (about one each evening), but once you’ve figured out which clubs interest you the most, we recommend that you only commit to a maximum of two—if you want to be an active member of the group you’re in, limiting the number of other groups that you’re dividing up your time between will ensure that you can actually seriously commit to a club.

-Just remember: If you feel overwhelmed your first week at school because it seems like all you’re doing is going to interest meetings, don’t freak out—you won’t continue with all of these activities throughout the semester.
+Just remember: If you feel overwhelmed during your first week at school because it seems like all you’re doing is going to interest meetings, don’t freak out—you won’t continue with all of these activities throughout the semester.
 By the time October rolls around, you should find that you’ve already fallen into a weekly routine.

 College is all about trying new things, but make sure you don’t throw away your old hobbies along with it.
-When you’re trying to find your fit at CU, strike a balance between the new and the old, make sure you’re not putting too much on your plate, and remember that just because you can’t find time in your schedule this semester for a certain club doesn’t mean you’ll miss out on it all four years you’re here.
+When you’re trying to find your fit at Columbia, strike a balance between the new and the old, make sure you’re not putting too much on your plate, and remember that just because you can’t find time in your schedule this semester for a certain club doesn’t mean you’ll miss out on it all four years you’re here.

 - Keen on searching for groups to join before evening coming to campus in the fall?
 Here’s how you can do your research now.